Sandbom/2DAdsVRVsMobile/Shared-Assets/README.md

 # A study on 2D ads in VR vs mobile environments - Mobile Version

-## This is the mobile version of the game used as a experiment vehicle.
+## This folder contains the shared assets used in both games, both games will use the same assets as to produce closely the same experience.
 ### Screenshots and more info to follow